satchelmoore/Digilence-POC/README.md

 ## Testing
 - For initial testing, use the `test2.doc` file to evaluate performance.

+You can find attached some examples of previous tests using Postman:

+The endpoint is the following: http://127.0.0.1:8000

+Please make sure after running: uvicorn api:app --reload that you're getting the same url endpoint, otherwhise change it to the right url.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.